hallelx2/tableau-hackathon/README.md

 Join us on our journey to unlock the power of market data, using the prowess of **Tableau APIs**!

 ## Usage

+### Update
+A Docker file has been provided to make running the app easy.
+Follow the following steps to do this:
+- Clone the repository and navigate to the ```app files``` directory
+    ```cd app\ files```

+- Run the following commands
+    ```docker build -t marketeer .```
+    ```docker run marketeer```

+This will boot the application instantly and you can interact with it easily.
+A web app link will be provided soon

 Requirements: Python, chrome browser, pip or pipenv, tableau onlline account

 - Use ```pipenv sync``` to activate the virtual environment
 - Navigate to the ```app files``` direectory to  run the streamlit app and also the API
 - To deploy the API, run ```uvicorn api:app --reload```.
 THis opens up a swagger documentation in your browser which you can interact with
 - Run ```streamlit run webapp.py``` to be able to ineract with the front end.
 - The hyper files get sent to your tableau depending on the api you chose.
-Now you can visit tableau to continue your analysis
+Now you can visit tableau to continue your analysis.